-The Digital Anthropology Lab at London College of Fashion, University of the Arts London, launched in Autumn 2015 and is a research studio bringing industry and academia together to develop a new way of making smarter with technology.
+The Digital Anthropology Lab at London College of Fashion, University of the Arts London, launched in Autumn 2015 and is a research lab bringing industry and academia together to develop a new way of making smarter with technology.

 The Digital Anthropology Lab, London College of Fashion, experiments with artefacts, communities, consumption and making in the digital space, using 3D printing, body scanning, code and electronics.
 We focus on an experimental approach to digital anthropology, allowing us to practically examine future ways in which digital collides with the human experience.
 We connect commercial partners to leading research academics and graduate students, exploring seed ideas for fashion tech.

 We radically re-imagine this emerging fashion- tech space, exploring both the beautification of technology for wearables and critically explore the ‘why.’

 Join us to experiment with, ‘The Internet of Fashion Things.’
 Where the Internet of Things, invisible big data technologies, virtual fit and meta-data collide.

 With the luxury of the imagination, we aim to re- wire our digital ambitions and think again about designing future digital fashion experiences for generation 2050.

 Stay updated about the launch of the Digital Anthropology Lab, news and upcoming events, by following us on Twitter.